grafana/Grafana-Alloy-for-Beginners/README.md

 - Forward the spans from the `otelcol.receiver.otlp`'s output > traces we have defined in section 5 to the `otelcol.connector.spanlogs`'s input.
 - Generate a log for each full trace(root), not for each span or process
 - Include the `http.method`,`http.status_code`, `http.target` attributes in the logs.
-- send the generated logs to the `otelcol.exporter.loki`'s input.
+- Send the generated logs to the `otelcol.exporter.loki`'s input.

 `otelcol.exporter.loki` component: